We may earn a commission from partner links.How we make money

 What the recipe usually promises

-The viral version often suggests that gelatin water, sometimes with lemon or other add-ins, will reduce hunger, tighten skin, melt fat or reset metabolism.
+The viral version often suggests that gelatin water, sometimes with lemon, tea, coffee, apple cider vinegar or other add-ins, will reduce hunger, tighten skin, melt fat, reduce cravings or reset metabolism.
 Those are health and appearance claims.
 The FTC framework is simple: health marketing should be truthful, not misleading and supported by reliable evidence.
-A recipe video does not automatically meet that standard.
+A recipe video does not automatically meet that standard, even if the recipe is inexpensive and easy to film.

 • Ask whether the claim is about fullness, calories, digestion, collagen or direct fat loss.